-Apply Online by clicking here to go directly to the NYCC Admissions page.
+Apply Online by clicking here to go directly to the NYC Admissions page.

 Richard Taylor is a Church of England Primary School which converted to become part of the Yorkshire Causeway Schools Multi Academy Trust in March 2015.
 As such, the governing body is the Admissions Authority.